Last Updated: 02/10/20 | February 10th, 2020

 How Much Can You REALLY Do It For?

 About the same.
 Excluding my sushi splurge, my daily average would have been around $38.29 USD.
 I didn’t spend lavishly in Bulgaria or really do anything beyond what the normal budget traveler would do.
-I used local transport, ate local meals, stayed in cheap hostels.
-If you aren’t a sushi fan, budgeting $35–40 USD per day in Bulgaria should be adequate.
+I used local transport, ate local meals, and stayed in cheap hostels.
+If you aren’t a sushi fan, budgeting $35–40 USD per day in Bulgaria should be adequate (slightly less if you cut out alcohol and aren’t partying).

 How to Save Money in Bulgaria

-1. Couchsurf – Hostels are cheap, but if you want to save even more money on accommodation, you can Couchsurf and stay with locals for free.
-There are a lot of available hosts in this country.
-Use the app to meet-up with locals as well, as it’s a great way to get insider tips even if you don’t want to stay with someone.
+1. Stay with a local – Hostels are cheap, but if you want to save even more money on accommodation, you can Couchsurf and stay with locals for free.
+It’s the best way to save on accommodation while connecting with a local guide who can share their insider tips and advice.

-2. Cook – There’s a lot of cheap Bulgarian food, especially the pizza, hot dogs, and sandwiches on the street.
-Cooking your own food will obviously make things cheaper too, especially since the markets have a wide variety of inexpensive fruits and vegetables.
-If you plan on cooking your own food, groceries will cost around 70 BGN per week for basic necessities like pasta, vegetables, chicken, and other basic foodstuffs.
+2. Cook your own meals – While eating out here is cheap, it’s even cheaper to shop at grocery stores and cook your own meals.
+The markets have a wide variety of inexpensive fruits and vegetables.
+If you plan on cooking your own food, groceries will cost around 45-70 BGN per week for basic necessities like pasta, vegetables, chicken, and other basic foodstuffs.

-3. Stay at Hostel Mostel – Staying at Hostel Mostel can lower your costs because not only do they offer free breakfast but they also offer free dinner (which also comes with a free beer).
-Staying here gets you two meals a day.
-They have locations in Sofia, Plovdiv, and Velinko Tarnovo.
+3. Stay at Hostel Mostel – Staying at Hostel Mostel can lower your costs because it’s usually the cheapest hostel available.
+They also offer discounts if you stay over 3 nights.
+They have locations in Sofia and Velinko Tarnovo.

 4. Take buses – The trains in Bulgaria are more expensive than buses.
-Use Sofia as your main hub for traveling via bus and you will have a lot of great options, with buses leaving hourly for the major cities in Bulgaria.
-A bus ride from Sofia to Varna is 32 BGN, to Plovdiv is 14 BGN, and Veliko Tarnovo is 22 BGN.
+Use Sofia as your main hub for traveling via bus as you can get anywhere in the country from here quite easily.
+A bus ride from Sofia to Varna is 33 BGN, to Plovdiv is 15 BGN, and Veliko Tarnovo is 23.50 BGN.
 Stick to buses if you’re on a budget!

-6. Travel in the off season – June-September is the peak summer season in Bulgaria so you’ll see a larger influx of tourists then and prices will be higher.
-Winters are an ideal time for Bulgarian budget travel when you can enjoy less-crowded destinations, plenty of scenic beauty, and good opportunities for skiing in the snow (just avoid Christmas as prices will jump up).
+6. Travel in the off-season – June-September is the peak summer season in Bulgaria so you’ll see a larger influx of tourists then and prices will be slightly higher.
+Winters are an ideal time for Bulgarian budget travel when you can enjoy less-crowded destinations, plenty of scenic beauty, and good opportunities for skiing in the snow (just avoid Christmas as prices jump up).

 7. Eat at the bakeries – Bakeries in Bulgaria have a delicious and affordable range of pastries and foods which will fill you up in the morning.
-Two of my favorite snacks were banica and krenvirshka.
+Head to the bakery for cheap snacks and tasty treats.

 The Cost of Romania